Actelion re-enters talks with J&J, sidelining Sanofi

 Sanofi has been trying to broaden its drug line-up as its key diabetes business comes under pressure.

-The French company has signaled it remained keen to make a takeover deal after being trumped in August by Pfizer's (PFE.N) $14 billion bid for U.S. cancer drug company Medivation.
+The French company has signalled it remained keen to make a takeover deal after being trumped in August by Pfizer's $14 billion bid for U.S. cancer drug company Medivation.

 Sanofi declined to comment on Wednesday.